Travel Guide to Finnish Lapland

 When you visit Finnish Lapland, you will forget about the busy life, agreements, pollution and annoying noises.

 Arktikum Museum presents and provides information on Arctic issues and tells stories about Lapland.
-In an Arktikum exhibition, you will find an enormous information package of what's going on today in the evolving Arctic region.
+In an Arktikum exhibition, you will find an enormous information package of what's happening today in the evolving Arctic region.
 The Arktikum is a 10-minute walk from the centre.
 Rovaniemi also offers all kinds of adventures, restaurants, cafes and so on.

 Sami - the indigenous people

-The Sami were an indigenous people in the Finnish Constitution in 1995.
+The Sami were indigenous people in the Finnish Constitution from 1995.
 The Sami here got the right to maintain and develop their language, culture and traditional livelihood.

 Since 1996, the Sami have had constitutional self-government concerning their language and culture in their homelands.
 According to Finnish law, the Sámi is entitled to service in their language in official matters.

 The Sammies have their parliament building in Inari, where you can also experience the Siida Museum about the Sammies.

 Winter in Lapland

-Several ski resorts boast well-maintained slopes and snow parks, as well as extensive cross-country trails.
+Several ski resorts boast well-maintained slopes, snow parks, and extensive cross-country trails.
 Other activities are available for snowmobiling, snowshoeing, husky tours, and reindeer sleigh rides.

 Summer in Lapland

 In the summer, the Midnight Sun provides warmth and energy for activities when the sun is up 24/7.
-Fly fishing, white-water rafting or golf and gold-panning are only a hint of everything on offer.
+Fly fishing, white-water rafting, golf, and gold-panning are only a hint of everything on offer.

 How to get to Lapland